Welcome to SUNY New Paltz!

 Athletic & Wellness Center (AWC)

-To access the room, faculty/staff in need of this space may obtain a key from the Benefits Office of Human Resources (HAB room 203).
+To access the room, faculty/staff in need of this space may obtain a key from the Benefits Office of Human Resources, Diversity & Inclusion (HAB room 601).
 For convenience, the faculty/staff member may keep the key for as long as they need it.
-We simply request that keys be returned when use of the room is no longer necessary.
+We simply request that keys be returned when

 Employee Assistance Program (EAP)